 This morning I was craving a cinnamon roll something fierce so I decided to give the scone recipe a little cinnamon roll flair.
 To the base I added 1 1/2 tsp of cinnamon and 1/3 cup raisins and did a half and half of light and dark brown sugars.
 I whisked together a little milk, powdered sugar and orange extract and VOILA!
 So tasty that I’m in the process of preventing myself from going downstairs to get another one.
 Heaven help me.

 Preheat the oven to 425.
 To your food processor add 2 cups of all purpose flour, 1/3 cup packed brown sugar, 2 tsp baking powder, 1/2 tsp baking soda, 1 1/2 tsp cinnamon, 1/2 tsp salt.
 Give it a few pulses to combine it.

 Cut 6 tablespoons of unsalted butter into 1/2 inch cubes.
 Measure out 1 cup of sour cream and 1/3 cup raisins.

 Add the butter to the flour mixture and pulse to combine.
-Don’t go crazy with the pulsing, even though it’s fun to watch the flour shoot out of the lid.
+Don’t pulse too much, even though it’s fun to watch the flour shoot out of the lid.
 You only want to pulse until you get a crumbly mixture that still has some pea sized chunks of butter.
 Butter = flaky!

 See the butter pearls?
 That’s good stuff!